33 Reproducibility and workflow

 tar_target(fig, plot_results(model))

-)tar_make() runs the pipeline. tar_visnetwork() visualizes the dependency graph. tar_read(model) retrieves a cached result.
+tar_make() runs the pipeline. tar_visnetwork() visualizes the dependency graph. tar_read(model) retrieves a cached result.

 Each target is a function call.
 Functions are the unit of computation (Chapter 7); targets are the unit of caching.
 If raw_data has not changed, clean_data does not re-run.
 If you change plot_results(), only fig re-runs.

-The real power of targets shows when your pipeline is expensive.
-If a model takes an hour to fit, you do not want to re-fit it every time you tweak a plot. targets caches the model result and only re-fits when the model code or its inputs change.
-The plot target re-runs in seconds because it reads the cached model.
+The real power shows when your pipeline is expensive: if a model takes an hour to fit, you do not want to re-fit it every time you tweak a color on a plot. targets caches the model result and only re-fits when the model code or its inputs change, so the plot target re-runs in seconds because it reads the cached model. tar_visnetwork() produces a dependency graph showing which targets are up to date (green), outdated (blue), or errored (red), which makes debugging complex pipelines far easier than staring at a collection of numbered scripts.

 # R/functions.R